KarimElSheikh/k-dimensional-Weisfeiler-Lehman_for-Group-Isomorphism/README.md

 The k-dimensional Weisfeiler-Lehman method is a combinatorial method that is used to test graph isomorphism and has been widely studied in the literature for graph isomorphism.
 In most cases (informally speaking) it will detect a difference between 2 non-isomorphic graphs, this applies to even the 1-dimensional one.
 For group isomorphism, the same idea was applied with a sensible notion of an initial colour for every pair of the group (hence 2-dimensional).

 ## To do
 * It is possible to drastically reduce the memory usage if we index the the colors while we haven't still finalized the color set.
-It is on plan soon.
+It is on plan soon (Now this is done for kWLinv() but not kWL() ).
 * Also on plan is to change the serialization of the information gathered by the algorithm to be more portable and future-proof for any class name changes, etc... .
 Probably, we will seek some text or binary format.
 * Rest of the documentation in the classes: "Checking", "kWLclass", and "GroupInvariant".